jparkeen/Lazarus-Puzzle/README.md

-# CSC 413 - Second Game Application
+# csc413 TANK GAME

 # TODO:

--Add gorup memebers to readme.
--reaname repo to the second game you chose.
+- Rename repo to the folowing name: csc412-SecondGameName-TeamNN , where SecondGameName is the name of the game you chose and where nn is your group number.

+- add your team member to the repo, if you are working in pairs.

+- Add the names of the team members to this README.MD file.